 So, after Western Michigan scored its first touchdown USC backed off.
 After USC scored a touchdown late in game, and up by more than 14 points, Lester kept his word.
 Before USC’s extra-point try, he called his defensive players together and gave them an impromptu speech.
 “I told them the entire situation and said, ‘You can’t touch him, you can’t yell at him, everybody get down so it looks like a football play but nobody move,’” Lester recalled.
 “I told them, ‘What we’re about to do is bigger than the game.
 This is about what kind of people we want to be, what we represent; this is bigger than us.’”
 And what did they say?
 “They said, ‘Yes sir.’”
 And with that both USC and Western Michigan helped provided an example of how some things are just bigger than the game.

 Some would argue that Fernández Anaya should have run past Mutai for the victory.
 That was certainly an option.
 But like most moments in life, you have to decide right then and there what kind of person you want to be.
+You have to decide to leverage your mind, body, and spirit for the good of others.
 Fernández Anaya did not want to be the person who took advantage of another competitor.
 What is most impressive in his statement is the phrase ‘as soon as I saw he was stopping,’ which means Fernández Anaya instinctively understood he would help Mutai cross the finish line first as he was the rightful winner.
 Fernández Anaya maintained the self-awareness required to be the type of person he wanted to be at that moment in time.
 At that moment, winning was not the only thing that mattered.
 Like so many people that navigate the chaos, Fernández Anaya understood that the moment was bigger than himself.

 Navigating the chaos of life demands a daily grind to translate your dreams into reality.
 Such constant effort does not, however, demand that we take advantage of, dishonor, or disrespect those who are on their own path navigating their chaos.
 Holding firm to the belief that life is bigger than ourselves can provide the perspective so often missing from our lives.